giellatekno/oahpa/sms/00_readme.txt

 Link to the dictionary
 ==> perhaps also a link to saan.oahpa.no?

+Possible improvement in smsoahpa userinterface: html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms ==> cip: not before Inari

 =====
-Wishes on the NEXT Oahpa compilation
+Wishes for the NEXT Oahpa compilation
 =====
 The next compilation shall include the following part-lexica (other part-lexica in ~/src can be ignored for now):
 * a_sms2X